beefytech/Beef_website/beef-lang.org/content/ide/documentation.md

 static
 {
 	/// Must be placed directly above the method, including attributes.
 	/// Using multiple lines like this is also fine.
+Both will be recognized.
 	[Optimize]
 	public static void DoAThing() {}